mnhmilu/poc-kubernets/poc/example-6/readme.md

 ```

-Deploy the fast-API service

-After the source code change in main.py
+Deploy the fast-API service or after the source code change in main.py

 ```
       docker build -t fastapi-app .